Mobile gambling

 Mobile gambling refers to playing games of chance or skill for money by using a remote device such as a tablet computer, smartphone or a mobile phone with a wireless internet connection.
 Over a hundred mobile casinos were operating as of December 2013, with most of the big casino operators in gambling now providing a mobile platform for their player base.
+Mobile gambling has grown rapidly with the development of HTML5 technology and widespread smartphone adoption, enabling users to access casino games, sports betting, and lotteries through mobile apps or responsive websites.

 Market

 In 2003, The Mobile Lottery launched in the United Kingdom as the first mobile gambling venture in the country.
 After wireless gambling on casino grounds was legalized in June 2005, in March 2006, the Nevada Gaming Control Board "cleared the way for businesses to propose ways in which establishments can offer wireless gambling."

 In 2006, Europe was the largest market for mobile gambling, but "telecommunications analysts predict that Asia will catch up soon."
 At the time, a limitation of suitable phones in Asia and unclear legal situations in certain locales was limiting growth, with legal mobile gambling in Asia restricted to Hong Kong and China for sports and lotteries.
 Only in the Philippines and Macau was casino-style mobile gambling allowed.
 There were analyst projections in 2006 that the mobile gambling market in the Asia-Pacific region would generate revenue of $3 billion in 2010.
 In 2005, Jupiter Research forecast that global mobile gambling services would generate revenues of more than $19.3 billion US dollars by 2009.
 In 2010, Gartner analysts showed the 2009 global mobile gambling revenues at $4.7 billion and forecast $5.6 billion for 2010.
 Such a large discrepancy between the 2005 forecast and the 2009 reality was attributed to the unexpected 2006 US prohibition of all internet based gambling.

 The mobile gambling market, as of 2011 is still in flux.
 The European Union still does not have a unified mobile gambling legislative framework in place.
 Each European country has their own set of widely different laws which regulate mobile gambling ranging from Finland where a government monopoly operates internet casinos to Norway which is in favor of complete prohibition of online gambling.